Making your craft fair booth work for both indoor and outdoor shows requires a bit of planning and thinking ahead.

 One of the biggest challenges at outdoor craft shows is the unpredictable nature of the weather.

-Wind can present a huge challenge at outdoor craft shows if the items you create are light and/or fragile.
-Anchor light items such as jewelry with sturdy, heavy displays where possible, and ensure your items are sheltered under a canopy that is weighted with effective tent weights.
+Wind can present a huge challenge at outdoor craft shows if the items you create are light or fragile.
+Anchor light items such as jewelry with sturdy, heavy displays where possible, and ensure your items are sheltered under a canopy that is weighted with effective tent weights .

 Rain is the other big threat to your happiness at outdoor shows.
-If you sell items that could be damaged by rain, ensure they can be covered with a canopy that has side walls.
+If you sell items that could be damaged by rain, ensure they can be covered with a canopy that has side walls, and take a few precautions to make your tent as waterproof as possible.

 Flooring might be the last thing you think of when preparing for an outdoor show, but it can really make your outdoor craft fair booth vastly more comfortable.